You are here

 Fox's initial solution was too complex, but further iterations led to a focused design: a device for turning and repositioning patients in bed.
 He then drew on the expertise of his BME faculty advisor Robert Malkin, a leader in the creation of effective medical technologies for the developing world.

-The prototype won the Duke BME Prize in the annual Duke Startup Challenge competition—$5,000 that Fox used to turn his prototype into a field-test version under the mentorship of Bill Walker, a successful entrepreneur hired as Duke Engineering’s first Mattson Family Director of Entrepreneurial Ventures and head of the Entrepreneurship @ Duke Engineering program.
+The prototype won the Duke BME Prize in the annual Duke Startup Challenge competition—$5,000 that Fox used to turn his prototype into a field-test version under the mentorship of Bill Walker, a Duke Engineering graduate, successful entrepreneur and Mattson Family Director.
+He is a leader of the Duke Engineering Entrepreneurship (EngEn) initiative.

 “Bill had a transformative impact,” Fox said.
 “He brought his huge wealth of knowledge and network to help me.”